 - Chinese Taipei 11, South Korea 5.
 15,300 fans turned out to see the home team kick off with a win over a major rival.
 Chicago Cubs farmhand Hung-Wen Chen got the win while Kyu-min Woo allowed two runs while retiring none as Korea's starter.
 SS Yen-Wen Kuo and 3B Chih-Sheng Lin each had 3 hits, 2 runs and 2 RBI while DH Chun-Hsiu Chen drove in three.

 - Cuba 18, Czech Republic 0.
 Czech team veteran Petr Minařík was no match for Cuba, giving up 10 hits and 8 runs in two innings.
 LF Alfredo Despaigne went 3 for 5 with two homers, three runs and five RBI while Freddy Alvarez cruised to victory with five shutout innings.
-Cincinnati Reds minor leaguer Matěj Hejma got two of the three Czech hits and was not retired.
+Minnesota Twins minor leaguer Matěj Hejma got two of the three Czech hits and was not retired.

 - Japan 8, Nicaragua 0.
 Shigeru Kaga and two relievers combined on a four-hit whitewash, RF Takahiro Iwamoto homered and DH Taishi Nakagawa went 3 for 4 with a walk, two runs and a RBI.